Bose QuietComfort Ultra Headphones (2nd Gen)

 Common Features

-• Both headphones have an over-ear fit.
+• Both headphones use an over-ear fit design.

-• Both headphones include a detachable cable.
+• Both headphones feature a detachable cable.

 • Both headphones can be folded.

-• Both headphones are not designed for kids.
+• Neither headphone is designed for kids.

-• Both headphones include a tangle free cable.
+• Both headphones include a tangle-free cable.

 • Both headphones have stereo speakers.

-• Both headphones feature passive noise reduction.
+• Both headphones provide passive noise reduction.

-• Both headphones have USB Type-C connectivity.
+• Both headphones charge via USB Type-C.

 • Both headphones include a battery level indicator.

-• Both headphones include a rechargeable battery.
+• Both headphones have a rechargeable battery.

-• Both headphones do not have a removable battery.
+• Neither headphone has a removable battery.

 • Both headphones support wireless and wired connectivity.